Safeguarding Vulnerable Children and Adults is Everyone’s Responsibility

 Following the publication of the Care Quality Commission (CQC) report into the arrangements in the NHS for safeguarding children, we have reviewed our arrangements against the priority areas highlighted by the CQC.

-The CCG has a Designated Senior Nurse for Children’s Safeguarding who liaises closely with the Clinical Lead and the Chief Quality & Nursing Officer.
-We will also have a Named GP for Safeguarding whose responsibilities in this area are written into their job plan.
-The CCG has also secured the expertise of a Designated Doctor via a service level agreement who liaises closely with the Designated Senior Nurse.
+The CCG has a Designated Senior Nurse for Children’s Safeguarding who liaises closely with the Clinical Lead and the Chief Nurse.
+We will also have a Named GP for Safeguarding Children and the CCG has also secured the expertise of a Designated Doctor via a service level agreement who liaises closely with the Designated Senior Nurse.

-We have dedicated CCG practice and commissioning policies for the provision of safeguarding vulnerable children.
-The practice policy is linked to Dudley Safeguarding Children Board procedures which are available via the links below.
+We have dedicated CCG policies for the provision of safeguarding vulnerable children.
+The policies are linked to West Midlands Child Protection and Safeguarding Procedures Manual which are available via the links below.

 Safeguarding Children Documentation